 11:18 And the nations were angry, and thy wrath is come, and the time of the dead, that they should be judged, and that thou shouldest give reward unto thy servants the prophets, and to the saints, and them that fear thy name, small and great; and shouldest destroy them which destroy the earth.

-At the resurrection of the chosen, the Temple of God is heaven is opened and the saints stand on the crystal pavement of the Inner Courtyard before the Most Holy Throne of God the Father for the Marriage of the Lamb.
+At the resurrection of the chosen, the Temple of God in heaven is opened and the resurrected saints will ascent to stand on the crystal pavement of the Courtyard of the Temple before the Most Holy Throne of God the Father for the Marriage of the Lamb.

 11:19 And the temple of God was opened in heaven, and there was seen in his temple the ark of his testament: and there were lightnings, and voices, and thunderings, and an earthquake, and great hail.